josephsl/wintenApps/readme.md

 * NVDA will announce the name of the optional quality update control if present (download and install now link in Windows 10, download button in Windows 11).
 * In Windows 11, breadcrumb bar items are properly recognized.
 * In Windows 10, NVDA will interupt speech and report updates to Windows Update status as download and install progresses.
 This may result in speech interruption when navigating Settings app while updates are being downloaded and installed.

+## Voice access

+This refers to Voice access feature introduced in Windows 11 22H2 preview.

+* NVDA will announce microphone status when toggling microphone from Voice access interface.

 ## Weather